 - You only pay for the attractions you choose.
 There are no hidden fees.

 - The connection with TripAdvisor makes Viator a strong brand that is globally recognized.

 - Viator has one of the best innovations.
-They have leveraged on the expansion of technology to improve their services and make it effortless to book a tour.
+They have leveraged the expansion of technology to improve their services and make it effortless to book a tour.

 Cons of Viator